pytroll/satpy/CONTRIBUTING.rst

   pip install pre-commit
   pre-commit install

-running for your base satpy directory.
+running from your base satpy directory.
+This will automatically check code style for every commit.

 Code of Conduct
 ===============